alegarciadelrio/devops-challenges/aws-developer-associate.md

 ### <a name="elastic-beanstalk-troubleshooting"></a>Troubleshooting

-- **.ebextensions**: Place yaml and json files with .config extension for the EB configuration.
+- **.ebextensions/**: Place yaml and json files with .config extension for the EB configuration.
+- **Burst balances were lost**: The deployment was either run with immutable updates or in traffic splitting mode
 ---

 ## AWS CloudFormation